 What sort of bike do you provide?

-They tend to be touring or hybrid/cross bikes that are no more than two years old.
-They are equipped with front and rear lights or reflectors, at least 18 gears (except in Holland), straight handlebars with a waterproof map case, a comfy saddle, a pump, a puncture repair kit (or spare tube and basic tools), a lock and ample pannier or saddlebag space (you leave your luggage in reception by Xam so it can be transferred ahead, but you’ll need drinks, sun cream, snacks and waterproofs each day).
+Whether you choose a 'regular' bike (in which case you will usually be provided with a touring or hybrid/cross bike) or an e-bike, it will be no more than two years old and equipped with front and rear lights or reflectors, at least 18 gears (except on e-bikes), straight handlebars with a waterproof map case, a comfy saddle, a pump, a puncture repair kit (or spare tube and basic tools), a lock and ample pannier or saddlebag space (you leave your luggage in reception after breakfast so it can be transferred ahead, but you’ll need drinks, sun cream, snacks and waterproofs each day).

 What happens if we have a problem with our bike?